stephan-mueller/payara-showcase/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=stephan-mueller_payara-showcase&metric=coverage)](https://sonarcloud.io/dashboard?id=stephan-mueller_payara-showcase)

 This is a project based on the microservice framework [Payara Micro](https://www.payara.fish/products/payara-micro/).
-It contains a hello world application, which demonstrates features of Payara Micro and Eclipse Microprofile
+It contains a hello world application, which demonstrates features of Payara Micro and Eclipse Microprofile.

 Software requirements to run the samples are `maven`, `openjdk-1.8` (or any other 1.8 JDK) and `docker`.
 When running the Maven lifecycle it will create the war package.
 The war will be copied into a